Daily life

 Step 3: Road test (도로주행시험)

-- Passing score: 70% (the instructor deducts points for errors)
+• Passing score: 70 out of 100 (the examiner deducts points for errors)

-This is where most foreigners struggle without practice.
+This is where most foreign residents struggle without practice.
 The test is in Korean (instructions from the examiner), though gestures and basic English can get you through.
 Common failures: improper lane changes, inadequate mirror checks, hesitation at intersections.

 Strongly recommended: take a few hours of practice at a 운전학원 before the road test.
-Korean driving style is assertive, and foreigners used to American-style driving often fail due to "too slow" driving.
+Korean driving style is assertive, and foreign residents used to American-style driving often fail due to "too slow" driving.

 Step 4: License issuance